Contingent Convertible Bonds in Financial Networks: The interbank model

-The presence of CoCos on the balance sheet of a bank and, more in general, any type of debt securities, creates bilateral obligations among the issuer and the owner.
-To analyze how these obligations affect the issuer and the owner we set up an interbank network.
-Banks obligations are represented as a weighted and directed graph on $n$ nodes.
-Each bank in the network is represented by a node.
-The obligations are then represented by directed edges among nodes.
+The inclusion of any debt securities on a bank's balance sheet establishes bilateral obligations between the issuer and the owner, which can be represented by constructing an interbank network with $n\in\mathbb{N}$ nodes.
+In the network, each bank is represented by a node, and the obligations are denoted by directed edges connecting these nodes.
 Specifically, a directed edge from node $i$ to node $j$ exists if bank $i$ is creditor of bank $j$, such that $y_{ij}$ represents the face value of the contract among the two banks.

-The interbank network is thus identified by the collection of all the interbank liabilities among all banks in the network, $\{y_{ij}\}$. \begin{definition} Under this setting, a network is regular if $\sum_{j\neq i}y_{ij}=\sum_{j\neq i}y_{ji}=y$, i.e. everyone owes everyone the same amount. \end{definition}
+Following~\cite{Acemoglou15}, we focus on three time periods, denoted as $t_0$, $t_1$ and $t_2$.
+At $t_0$ each bank $i$ is endowed with an initial capital.
+This initial capital can be lent to other banks, held as cash $c_i$, or invested in competitive projects.
+If lent to other banks, the interbank lending takes place at $t_0$, and banks use the money borrowed to finance their investments.
+The investment can yield two types of returns: i) a short-term $t_1$ stochastic return $r_i$, or ii) a long-term $t_2$ deterministic return $A_i$, if the project is held until maturity.